 I was initially sad to lose this community connection.
 I could have unfollowed this person without this discussion.
 My kids would never have taken another class.
 I’d never do business with her again.
 The depth of her concerning opinions wouldn’t have been revealed.

 By exposing this small businessperson’s attitude, I learned more about what was “out there” in the local makers’ community.
 This included a willingness to lose business and relationships with students and clients who feel uncomfortable with these views.

 I struggle sometimes to create a positive sewing lesson environment for my kids at home.
 However, there’s a different outcome here.
 I might grow as a person from “adding value to raw materials” as a craftsperson, to teaching more.
 This was something I could do.
 I falsely hoped that, if I tried hard to communicate, build bridges and connect with this person, things would change.
 But I need to continue learning and growing, too.
 Even this negative experience might have positive potential for growth.

 When telling my family about the experience at the dinner table, my twins surprised me by saying, “Well, what took you so long?
 We could never go back there again.”
 Indeed, sometimes we give intolerant people too many chances to rise to the occasion, to become upstanding people.
 In this case, my kids knew the way before I did.

-Joanne Seiff has written regularly for CBC Manitoba and various Jewish publications.
+Joanne Seiff has written regularly for the Winnipeg Free Press and various Jewish publications.
 She is the author of three books, including From the Outside In: Jewish Post Columns 2015-2016, a collection of essays available for digital download or as a paperback from Amazon.
 Check her out on Instagram @yrnspinner or at joanneseiff.blogspot.com.